swimlane/graphish/README.md

 To use, you will need to have created a new application in Azure AD.
 Follow these instructions to obtain the appropriate secrets:

 https://docs.microsoft.com/en-us/graph/auth-register-app-v2

+Please also checkout this blog post about `graphish` [https://swimlane.com/blog/swimlane-open-sources-graphish/](https://swimlane.com/blog/swimlane-open-sources-graphish/)

+Additionally, if you would like `graphish` to search all users within your Azure tenant you need to provide `User.Read.All` permissions to your Azure AD application during registration.

 Once you have this information, then you can do the following: